AsusControlCenter/Software-Dispatch-Guide/README.md

 ## Path A : silent execute a batch command

 ##### `Sample A01` use command to restart a Service
-This sample shows how to write a short command to restart a windows update service (wuauserv).
+This sample shows how to write a short command about restart a windows update service (wuauserv).

 - **Script File :**
 **RestartWindosUpdateService.bat** content :